Mendi557/Mendi557/README.md

-- 👋 Hi, I’m @Mendi557
+👋 Hi, I’m  mendi Blaise Ndah a software engineering student at CITEC HITM higher institute of technology and management.

-- 👀 I’m interested in coding
+👀 I’m interested in coding.

-- 🌱 I’m currently learning to code
+🌱 I’m currently learning how to code.

-- 💞️ I’m looking for who to collaborate with on coding
+💞️ I’m looking to collaborate with others on coding projects.

-- 📫 How to reach me mendiblaise4@gmail.com
+📫 You can reach me at mendiblaise4@gmail.com

-- 😄 Pronouns: we allow that for the viewers to comment
+😄 Pronouns: Open for viewers' suggestions.

-- ⚡ Fun fact: music
+⚡ Fun fact: I love music.

 <!---
 Mendi557/Mendi557 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.